What are Dental Implants?

 - Number of implants being placed

 - The type of prosthetic the implant(s) will secure

 In some cases, dental insurance will pay for all or part of the fee for the restoration of a dental implant.
 Rarely do insurance companies cover surgical placement of implant posts.
-However, third-party patient financing institutions, such as CareCredit®, Springstone®, and private banks offer payment plans to help patients break up the cost of dental implants.
+However, financing may be available through third-party institutions such as CareCredit®, Springstone®, and private banks to help qualified patients break up the cost of dental implants into manageable .